jwelrynewone/docs/nibiru-book/developer-docs/building-the-nibiru-binary.md

 ---
-description: Instructions on installing the nibid binary
+description: Instructions on building and installing the nibid binary
 ---

-# ⚙️ Building the Nibiru binary
+# ⚙️ Building the Nibiru Binary from Source

 Sections: